Beralta/Beralta/README.md

 <hr>

 ### 🧑🏾‍💻 About Me:
-<i style="color: #FF0000;">I'm Frontend Developer with focus in Typescript with React.
+<i style="color: #FF0000;">I'm Backend Developer with focus in Java with Spring.
 I'm also a creator of screenplay of programming content on YouTube.
 I love receiving new ideas and making them real with just a few lines of code.</i>

 <hr>